 Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated to KD at the foreign exchange rates prevailing at the dates that the values were determined.
-In case of non-monetary assets whose change in fair values are recognised directly in consolidated statement of comprehensive income, foreign exchange differences are recognised directly in consolidated statement of comprehensive income and for non-monetary assets whose change in fair value are recognised in the consolidated statement of profit or loss, all differences are recognised in the consolidated statement of profit or loss.
+In case of non-monetary assets whose change in fair values are recognised directly in consolidated statement of comprehensive income and for non-monetary assets whose change in fair value are recognised directly in consolidated statement of profit or loss, all differences are recognised in the consolidated statement of profit or loss, all differences are recognised in the consolidated statement of profit or loss.